BramVan-Oosterhout/katacoda-scenarios/FoswikiIntro/step1.md

    *   And between those two is the topic body, a collection of text and hyperlinks.

 Each of those artefacts is decribed in the following steps.

+Feel free to navigate the links as they are described.
+The environment is robust enough to support experimentation!